tulerfeng/OneThinker/README.md

 bash ./EasyR1/local_scripts/run_onethinker_rl.sh
 ```

 For setting Ray in multi-node training, please refer to [EasyR1](https://github.com/hiyouga/EasyR1), or you may use single-node training by setting `NNODES=1`.
+Performing RL training for about 200 steps can already yield strong performance.

 If you want to use model-based rewards for open-ended problem, please use vllm to lanuch [POLAR-7B](https://github.com/InternLM/POLAR) and revised the setting in `/EasyR1/verl/reward_function/onethinker_reward.py`